ManosDiam/GitHub-Actions-Deep-Dive/docs/general/github_token_and_permissions.md

 - **Read/write permissions**: Workflows have read and write permissions in the repository for all scopes.
 - **Read repository contents permission**: Workflows have read permissions in the repository for the contents scope only.

-I recommend that you select the second option following best security practices and if you need additional permissions, you can specify them in the workflow yaml as we will see next.
+I recommend that you select the second option, following best security practices, and if you need additional permissions, you can specify them in the workflow yaml, as we will see next.

 ## Permissions